 (Active substances: prothioconazole and clothianidin)

-One of the major benefits of Redigo Deter is the fact that it reduces the need for other treatments such as foliar sprays and slug pellets.
+A major benefit of Redigo Deter is that it reduces the need for other treatments such as foliar sprays and slug pellets.
 This makes it much easier for you to manage your workload in the autumn.
 Redigo Deter maximises establishment of seedlings and reduces autumn losses by minimising pest and virus damage.

 - Safe for use on all winter cereal varieties planted between 1 July and 31 December